 The macro-economic, governance and structural climate in Afghanistan is exceptionally challenging.
 Fifteen years of mid-range structural programmes have failed to sufficiently alter and reform either the rural or urban economy.
 Corruption, legal and regulatory barriers and ambiguity, and harmful political economies remain.
-Average annual GDP growth from 2014-17 was only 2.3% which, given the demographic growth rate, represents a drop in per capita terms10.
+Average annual GDP growth from 2014-17 was only 2.3% which, given the demographic growth rate, represents a drop in per capita terms.
 Much of Afghanistan's recent growth has also been concentrated in specific service sectors, such as: transportation, construction and telecommunication, that are highly dependent on the now dwindling external financial flows from international intervention and assistance.

-Reporting from the Afghanistan Central Statistics Organization11, the Asia Foundation12 and the World Bank13 show that national labour markets have stagnated5 since 2014, and even slightly deteriorated for specific groups including women, youth and rural populations.
+Reporting from the Afghanistan Central Statistics Organization, the Asia Foundation and the World Bank show that national labour markets have stagnated since 2014, and even slightly deteriorated for specific groups including women, youth and rural populations.
 Overall unemployment stands at 24% (31% for youth).
 This represents 2 million Afghans actively searching for but unable to find work.
 At current estimated growth rates an additional 400,000 people enter this strained labour market annually.
 Of those employed 20% are underemployed and 80% of all jobs are classified as vulnerable and insecure (in terms of the certainty of work and payment, safety and welfare conditions, and ability to obtain basic employment rights).
 Just 27% of working-aged women are economically active and, accounting for unemployment, only 16% are estimated to be currently engaged in the economy; more than half of whom secure less than 24 hours work per week.
 This gender imbalance in access to the economy intensifies the low national labour force participation rate of 54%.
 For example, only 11% of women in rural areas report being engaged in any form of income generation (compared to 79% for men).

-According to Asia Foundation research, the national average monthly income is 11,859 AFN (\sim 160 USD) with 29% of households reporting less than 5,000 AFN (\sim 68 USD)/month.
-The national poverty rate has reached
+According to Asia Foundation research, the national average monthly income is 11,859 AFN (~160 USD) with 29% of households reporting less than 5,000 AFN (~68 USD)/month.
+The national poverty rate has reached 54.5% - up from 38.3% in 2011/2012 - and the number of urban poor has doubled since 2007.
+Average monthly incomes of humanitarian programme beneficiaries are much lower still, as shown in graph 1 (series 1 is before the most recent shock, and series 2 is after).

-5 As measured by the unemployment rate and the employment-to-population ratio.
+&lt;sup>5 As measured by the unemployment rate and the employment-to-population ratio.